-11 Of The Best Careers For Nature Enthusiasts
+11 Of The Best Nature Jobs For Outdoor Enthusiasts

 Let’s admit it: working in an office, with the grey cubicles and fluorescent lighting, isn’t for everyone.
 For those who love getting outside on the weekends, a nature career sounds pretty enticing!
 But finding jobs for nature lovers isn't always an easy task.

-If you’re the type of person who can’t sit still in front of a computer for 8 hours (who can blame you?) and would rather be exploring the great unknown, then perhaps you’re meant for a job that will lead you straight into the heart of nature and exotic lands.
+If you’re the type of person who can’t sit still in front of a computer for 8 hours (who can blame you?) and would rather be exploring the great unknown, then perhaps you’re meant for nature job that will lead you straight into the heart of various beautiful landscapes and exotic places.
 Here are the 10 best careers in nature:

 1. Tree planter

 Being a tree planter is a fulfilling, though at times a very very difficult job.
 The days are long, the work is hard, but few things are more rewarding.
 And if you're looking for a job in the woods, this is it!
-While tentree doesn't currently have any job openings for tree planting, here's how to get yourself a job in the field.
+While tentree doesn't currently have any job openings for tree planting, here's how to get yourself a nature job in the tree planting field.
 If you're interested in working for tentree, check out our current job openings.

 2. Conservation Scientist

 Photo Credit: Vic Garcia

-“Conservation science” is basically a fancier term for forestry, a career that involves taking care of land and natural resources — and protecting the environment at the same time.
+“Conservation science” is basically a fancier term for forestry, a nature career that involves taking care of land and natural resources — and protecting the environment at the same time.

 These are the guys who help governments and landowners make decisions on the best and most practical ways to use land, like managing parks, forests, and other natural areas.